 5. Since her Class 9, she has never won a medal less than gold in championships.

-6. Born into a poor family which was not able to provide her with protein food or good coaching, she never complaint about it.
+6. Born into a poor family that was not able to provide her with protein food or good coaching, she never complained about it.

-7. When she won gold at Asian Championships, every media outlet reported that it was her direct ticket to World Cup, yet her name was not in the final list.
+7. When she won gold at the Asian Championships, every media outlet reported that it was her direct ticket to the World Cup, yet her name was not in the final list.
 Selectors were not impressed by her performances.
-Her coach felt that as he was merely a school teacher and not an acclaimed coach, ego hurt many, and opened doors for her exit.
+Her coach felt that, as he was merely a school teacher and not an acclaimed coach, ego hurt many, and opened doors for her exit.

 8. She was participating in a training camp, in preparation for the World Championships, when she came to know that her name was not in the list.